What is the cheapest moving truck rental?

-Try out our Rental Truck Fuel Calculator to see the cost to fuel a rental truck for your move.
+Try out our Rental Truck Fuel Calculator to see the cost to fuel a moving truck for your move.
 Just enter in your locations and you’ll see the estimated price.
 Now add that cost of fuel to your rental truck quote (not to mention sales tax and damage protection), and your initial quote has the potential to increase significantly.

 It’s also good to remember that when you travel in a rental truck, there are additional expenses not directly associated with the cost of renting the truck; they’re often referred to as “soft costs.”
 You’ll recognize these things as hotel stays, meals and snacks, highway tolls, etc.

 Calculating the cost of a rental truck vs. U-Pack